 Obedience.
 The horse yields to the rider’s wishes

 Call to Acton

-I challenge every rider who’s reading this to run through the above principles in his/her mind every now and then when riding.
+Every rider who reads article should run through the above principles in his/her mind every now and then before a ride.
 Take stock of what’s going on with your horse and how things can be improved.

 Please leave a comment below with your thoughts.